cortexuvula/MedicalPatientManager/README.md

 - **Data Persistence**: Choose between local or remote data storage
 - **Configuration**: Simple UI for switching between local and remote modes
 - **Multi-User Support**: When in remote mode, multiple users can access the system simultaneously
+- **Customizable UI**: Personalize Kanban board with custom column titles and add up to 5 columns
+- **Flexible Workflow**: Rearrange Kanban columns to match your workflow

 ## Installation